psychemedia/middle-english-romances/gawain_ragnell_sovereignty.md

 — "What newes I what newes I thou noble King,
 "Howe, Arthur, hast thou sped?
 "Where hast thou hung the carlish Knighte?
-"And where bestow'd his head ?" —
+"And where bestow'd his head?" —

 — "The carlish Knight is safe for mee,
 "And free fro mortal harme: